Ten homicides in London in the year 2023 remain unsolved. Can you help solve these crimes? Contact the police on 101 or Crimestoppers on 0800 111 555.

 A 24-year-old man was arrested on suspicion of murder and released on police bail.
 Nobody has been charged.

-Claudyo Jauad Lafayette, 17, was stabbed during a fight in Granville Road, Kilburn/North Maida Vale, Brent, at around 11.22pm on 14 July.
+Claudyo Jauad Lafayette, 17, was stabbed during a birthday party in Granville Road, Kilburn/North Maida Vale, Brent, at around 11.22pm on 14 July 2023.

-Ronaldo Scott, 21, was stabbed in Morrison Road, Brixton, Lambeth, at around 12.08pm on 4 September.
+Ronaldo Scott, 21, was stabbed near Morrison Road, Brixton, Lambeth, at around 12.08pm on 4 September.

 He collapsed at a children’s playground and died at the scene, not far from his family home.